rylynchen/or_calendar/README.txt

 ==========

 1. Extract module into /sites/all/modules folder.
-2. Enable "Bmap" on /admin/modules page.
+2. Enable "Or calendar" on /admin/modules page.

 CONFIG
 ==========